Conditional Image Generation by Conditioning Variational Auto-Encoders

 \paragraph{Non-greedy uncond} When selecting scan locations that optimise the EIG, we select the scan location at each time step greedily to optimise the EIG from the next scan.
-To do otherwise (i.e. maximise the EIG from multiple next scans) is intractable because of the dependence of the EIG at each $t$ on previous observations $\partI{}_{c_1,\ldots,c_{t-1}}$.
-However, since the above `Uncond' baseline selects each $c_t$ independently of what is observed at previous scans, we can remove this greedy property.
-We do so by selecting all $c_1,\ldots,c_T$ simultaneously to maximize
+To do otherwise (i.e.~maximise the EIG from multiple next scans) is intractable because of the dependence of the EIG at each $t$ on previous observations $\partI{}_{\coord{}_1,\ldots,\coord{}_{t-1}}$.
+However, since the above `Uncond' baseline selects each $\coord{}_t$ independently of what is observed at previous scans, we can remove this greedy property.
+We do so by selecting all $\coord{}_1,\ldots,\coord{}_T$ simultaneously to maximise

 with $\I{}^{(1)},\ldots,\I{}^{(N)} \sim p(\I{})$.
-Since the number of possible values of $c_1,\ldots,c_T$ increases exponentially with $T$, it is not feasible to search over all of them.
-We therefore optimize this coordinate sequence by randomly sampling a set of such sequences, and choosing the best from this set.
+Since the number of possible values of $\coord{}_1,\ldots,\coord{}_T$ increases exponentially with $T$, it is not feasible to search over all of them.
+We therefore optimise this sequence by randomly sampling a set of such sequences, and choosing the best from this set.